vdemichev/DiaNN/README.md

 * Plot the histogram of the above log2 fold-changes.
 * Indicate the median and half sample mode (use hsm() function of the modeest R package) on the histogram.
 Both these values should be close to 0.

-**Raw fragment quantities**.
+**Raw fragment quantities and MS1 isotope intensities**.
 DIA-NN has the --export-quant option, that appends theoretical as well as observed (per-run) information on the library fragment ions of a precursor (top 12 sorted by the reference intensity), such as the observed signal intensity (non-normalised) as well as a score reflecting fragment XIC quality.
 These are useful for connecting DIA-NN to downstream packages that require raw fragment quantities as well as for applications such as setting up MRM/PRM assays, as these data can be used to select fragments that are reliably detectable.
+Further, for each precursor, the per-isotope MS1 intensities and quality scores are likewise saved in the report.

 ### Speed optimisation